Set Up Subawards

 Step 5: The Subaward Team sends a copy of the subaward agreement or amendment to the subrecipient, along with any applicable compliance requests.

 Step 6: The subrecipient returns documents to the Subaward Team.
 The Subaward Team sets up the subaward.

-Checking Subaward Status: Effective 11/13/15, subaward records in RAS will be updated with standardized comments and statuses to indicate where the subaward is in the process.
-Note that, due to the recent implementation, many records may not yet display standard comments and statuses.
-Records will be updated moving forward.
-Click here for a quick guide on how to check the status of your subaward in RAS.
-Click here for definitions of RAS comments and statuses.
-If you need additional assistance in determining the status of a subaward, please email CGSubOutTeam@ucsf.edu.
+Checking Subaward Status: Subaward records in RAS will be updated with standardized comments and statuses to indicate where the subaward is in the process.
+Use this quick guide on how to check the status of your subaward in RAS and this guide for definitions of RAS comments and statuses.
+If you need additional assistance in determining the status of a subaward, please email [email protected].

 Along with a Subaward Request Form, the following must be supplied: